practicingruby/sandal.github.com/_posts/2012-05-01-the-right-kind-of-people.md

 economically speaking, it builds genuine sustainability for your business that cannot be gained through embracing the consumer mindset.

+A business must be profitable to survive, but in order to truly thrive, it needs to be in tune with its customers.
+This is a whole lot easier to do when you choose to serve the folks who treat you like a friend instead of a line item on their bank statement.

 ---

 <p style="text-align: center; font-size: 1.0em">Written by Gregory Brown on {{ page.date | date_to_long_string }}.
 If you enjoyed this essay, please share it with your friends.</p>